When Nonprofits Have A Financial Emergency, There’s Now A Fund To Bail Them Out

 Nonprofits and social enterprises generally lack extra funds to help out if things go wrong.
-Unlike traditional businesses, it’s hard to develop a rain day fund when donors (or investors) expect most of your money to toward changing lives.
+Unlike traditional businesses, it’s hard to develop a rainy-day fund when donors (or investors) expect most of your money to go toward changing lives.

 At the same time, the chance that something will go wrong at some point is all but certain.
 Many cause groups work in small teams with a network of equally bootstrapped partners, often in remote or politically unstable areas.
 If one small financial issue occurs, everything could topple like dominos.